thureindev/programming-notes/template-learn-web-dev/README.md

 ## Naming System

-In this template, I used kebab case for file and folder names.
+In this template, I used *'kebab-case for'* file and folder names.
 Each of these conventions has its own use cases depending on the context and the programming language.
 Feel free to adjust it to your needs.

 ### Common naming conventions